 • Penguin Village: Rejoice and honor all things penguin and receive an official welcome from the world’s largest penguin figure.

 What to Wear:

 • There may be walking over uneven natural ground with some slopes.

-• There is approximately 50 yards of walking at the Cheese Tasting Center and approximately 100 yards of walking at the Pioneer Museum.
+• There is approximately 50 yards of walking at the Makers' Workshop and approximately 100 yards of walking at the Pioneer Museum.

 • Walking at the Wilfred Campbell lookout is at the guests' own discretion.